eclipse-kura/kura/_posts/wires/2018-04-09-1-kura-wires-script-filter.md

 * It is possible to access to the received envelope and inspect the wire records contained in it form the script.
 * The script can optionally emit a wire envelope containing one or more wire records for each wire envelope received.
 * The script context is persisted across multiple executions, allowing to perform stateful computations like running a counter, performing time averages etc.
-* A slf4j Logger is available to the script for debug purposes.
+* A slf4j Logger is available to the script for debugging purposes.
 * The script context is restricted in order to allow only Wires related processing.
 Any attempt to load additional Java classes will fail.

 ## Usage